Vyral/greg-mcdaniel/_posts/2020-11-30-how-effective-are-open-houses.md

 {% include pullquote.html %}

 Of course, if you have further questions on this home-selling myth or any other real estate topic, you can always reach out to us via phone or email for more information.
 We’re here to help\!
-Stay tuned for Myth No. 12: Unusual marketing leads to higher prices.
+Stay tuned for Myth No. 12: <u><a target="_blank" rel="noopener" href="https://mcdanielcallahanblog.com/does-unusual-marketing-raise-a-homes-price.html">Unusual marketing leads to higher prices</a></u>.

 ---